 Left: Two microwave LC cavities coupled to a single mechanical drumhead resonator.
 Right: Example of a drumhead resonator.

 Nanobeam mechanical resonator coupled to a superconducting microwave cavity.

 Micromechanical resonators coupled to superconducting qubits

 Quantum systems with different types of degrees of freedom can intertwine, forming hybrid entangled quantum states with intriguing properties.
 We have merged three quantum systems: a superconducting qubit (spheres) interacting with two different resonant cavities.
 A low frequency phonon cavity (vibrating string) was used as a storage of quantum information from the qubit, whereas an electrical microwave resonator (represented by the mirrors) acted as a means of communicating to the outside world.
 The idea could be used as a building block in the emerging field of quantum information and communication, as well as to enable creation of Schrödinger cat-like non-classical displacement states.

-Scanning electron micrograph showing the 5-mm-long and 4-mm-wide bridge-type mechanical resonator (dashed box) suspended above the qubit island.
+Right: Scanning electron micrograph showing the 5-mm-long and 4-mm-wide bridge-type mechanical resonator (dashed box).